Does the Bond Market Affect Forex?

 What Are Bond Yields?

-Bond yield is the interest paid to the bond-holder after the maturity period while the bond price is the sum of money the bondholder pays for the actual bond.
+Bond yield is the interest paid to the bondholder after the maturity period, while the bond price is the sum of money the bondholder pays for the actual bond.
 It is important to note that bond prices and bond yields are inversely correlated.
-This, therefore, means that when bond prices rise, bond yields fall and when bond prices fall, bond yields rise.
+This, therefore, means that bond yields fall when bond prices rise, and bond yields rise when bond prices rise.

 Below is a mini illustration to help you remember this inverse correlation.